Michael-Otieno-Kasuku/VANTAGE/README.md

 Ensure that you have [Python 3.x](https://www.python.org/) and [Pygame](http://www.pygame.org/download.shtml) installed, and then:

 ```
-  $ ./play
+  $ ./vantage
 ```

 Accelleration and steering is performed via the arrow keys.
 [ENTER] to start, [ESC] to kill the game in fullscreen mode.

-Many in-game settings can be changed in `./vintage/settings.py`
+Many in-game settings can be changed in `GameSetting Class`

 ### TODO